soldierforus/1000hours/readme.md

 Check out this freakonomics podcast for more inspiration and to learn ,"How to Become Great at Just About Anything" http://freakonomics.com/podcast/peak/

 This is just a Minimum Viable Product so feel free to contribute.
-There is a lot more features I would like to add (eg setting goals, having alarms when goals are met, countdown/distance from goals, etc)
+There is a lot more features I would like to add:

+ Setting goals
+ Alarms when goals are met
+ Countdown/distance from goals
+ Show Time logged by Day/Week/Month/Year etc

+ Unfortunately have to stop with an MVP.
+I have to keep coding other projects to learn new things and to <b>achieve my goal of #1000HoursOfCoding</b>

+ Good luck in achieving whatever goal you have, I hope this Time logger helps you to achieve it.